Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Abstract

 \section{Abstract}

-I point out the central error in the paper ``Dr.~Bertlmann's Socks in a Quaternionic World of Ambidextral Reality'' by Joy~Christian, recently appeared in {\em IEEE Access}.
-Christian's model does simply reproduce the Bertlmann effect.
-Reinhold Bertlmann of CERN, in his younger days, always wore one pink and one blue sock, at random.
-The moment you saw his left foot, you knew what sock he wore on his right foot.
-As John Bell, liked to explain, quantum entanglement cannot be explained in such a way.
-Yet Christian's model assigns the two particles of the EPR-B experiment an equal and opposite spin at the source, and however they are measured, this spin is recovered.
+I point out critical errors in the paper ``Dr.~Bertlmann's Socks in a Quaternionic World of Ambidextral Reality'' by J. Christian, published in {\em IEEE Access}.
+Christian's model does not generate the singlet correlations but in fact simply reproduces the Bertlmann effect.
+John Bell's colleague Reinhold Bertlmann of CERN, in his younger days, always wore one pink and one blue sock, at random.
+The moment you saw his left foot, you knew what colour sock would be on his right foot.
+Action at a distance?
+As John Bell liked to explain, quantum entanglement cannot be explained away in such an easy way.
+Yet Christian's model assigns the two particles of the EPR-B experiment an equal and opposite spin at the source, the choice being determined by a fair coin toss.
+However they are measured, these spins are recovered.
+Christian's computer simulation works by not actually simulating his model at all but by almost directly tracing the negative cosine built into his computer algebra package.
+Bell's theorem has not been disproved.
+Debate as to what it means for the foundations of physics as well as for quantum information engineering (quantum communication, computation) is more lively today than ever before.
+A possible role for Geometric Algebra is still wide open and deserves further investigation, informed by a proper understanding of the mathematical content of Bell's theorem.

 \titlepgskip=-15pt